|

 case of females, flying quietly in search of hosts.
 Males may be seen

-resting on larger tree trunks.
+resting on larger tree trunks waiting for mates.

 -